rdsq/pip-requirements/README.md

 ## Not Command Palette Commands

-You cannot use those from the Command Palette, but you can use those through the VSCode API or the keybindings menu, but only after activating the extension
+You cannot use those commands from the Command Palette, but you still can use them from the **VSCode API** or the **keybindings** menu, but only after activating the extension

 - `pip-requirements.install-manual` - Install the requirements with manually defined path
 - `pip-requirements.freeze-manual` Freeze the requirements with manually defined path